How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Missouri?

 Missouri caps interest at 10% maximum.
-Charging above the legal limit is usury - in Missouri, the penalty is: forfeiture of all interest; double penalty if willful.
+Charging above the legal limit is usury - in Missouri, the penalty is: twice the interest paid may be recovered within five years, plus costs and attorney fees (rsmo 408.030).
 Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Missouri?